BettercareHealth/bettercare/intrapartum-care/test-5.md

 13. What should be done if a severe haemorrhage occurs before the delivery of the placenta and the third stage of labour is being managed by the active method?
 	-	Wait until the signs of placental separation appear and then ask the patient to bear down.
 	-	Pull on the umbilical cord while pushing upwards on the uterus to get the placenta to separate as soon as possible.
-	+	o	A rapid intravenous infusion with 1000 ml Basol or normal saline must be started and a side infusion containing 20 units of oxytocin must be started to ensure that the uterus is well contracted.
+	+	A rapid intravenous infusion with 1000 ml Basol or normal saline must be started and a side infusion containing 20 units of oxytocin must be started to ensure that the uterus is well contracted.
 Then a further attempt should be made to deliver the placenta.
 	-	Give 1 mg konakion by intramuscular injection and call a doctor to take over the management of the patient.
 14. 1.
 What should be the next step in the management of a postpartum haemorrhage when the placenta has already been delivered and you have called for help?
 	+	The uterus must immediately be rubbed up.